mitchcurtis/slate/doc/overview.md

 Textured Fill Tool | :white_check_mark: | :white_check_mark: | :x:
 Tilesets | :x: |  :x: | :white_check_mark:

-<sup>1</sup> - Cannot be saved as there is no project file to save to.
+<sup>1</sup> - Data for this feature cannot be saved as there is no project file to save to.

 ## Features